Brennan Johnson: Senior career

-Johnson was eligible to represent England, Jamaica and Wales at international level.
-He played for England under-17s before switching to Wales in 2018.
-In September 2020 Johnson was called up to the senior Wales squad for the first time.

-Johnson made his Wales debut in a 0–0 draw against the USA on 12 November 2020.
-He made his first start for Wales against Finland on 1 September 2021, in which he won a penalty.
+In September 2020, Johnson was called up to the senior Wales squad for the first time.
+Johnson made his Wales debut in a 0–0 draw against the United States (US) on 12 November 2020.
+He made his first start for Wales against Finland on 1 September 2021, in which he was fouled and won a penalty.
+This chance was taken by Wales teammate Harry Wilson but blocked by Finland keeper Carljohan Eriksson.
 Johnson scored his first goal for Wales on 11 June 2022 in a 1–1 UEFA Nations League draw against Belgium.
-In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.